brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ Let's talk about curly brackets first.

 ^ As web developers, you're probably aware that people don't read websites, they rather scan it.
-And that scanning happens from left to right.
+And that scanning usually happens from left to right, top to bottom.

 ^ The same can be applied to large pieces of code.
 You're not always reading every single letter; you're scanning for patterns.